 As well as the assistance mentioned earlier in this Handbook (see General Information: Financial Assistance to Students) there are a number of scholarships available to students.
 What follows is an outline only.
-Full information may be obtained from the Student Records, Higher Degrees and Scholarships Section, located on the Ground Floor of the Chancellery.
+Full information may be obtained from Room G20, located on the Ground Floor of the Chancellery.